clarkx/Parquet/README.md

 Gap : Gap between the transversals on the Y axis

-Shift : Shift the columns upside down using the "Nbr Shift" parameter
+Random : Add randomness to the gap of the transversal

-Random : Add randomness to the shift
+Glue : Glue the boards included in the interval on the X axis

 CHEVRON : (No shift)
 -------